 Why is this information prepared?

-The international trade analysts of the U.S. International Trade Commission (USITC, or the Commission), Office of Industries, routinely monitor trade developments in all natural resource, agricultural, and manufacturing industries and in the services sector, enabling the Commission to better anticipate and address issues of concern in its various roles under U.S. trade statutes.* Trade monitoring at the industry/commodity sector and subsector levels (the latter referred to as industry groups and subgroups in this report) is a facet of the research and analysis undertaken by the Office of Industries as part of its responsibility to provide advice and technical information on industry and trade issues.
+The international trade analysts of the Office of Industries in the U.S. International Trade Commission (USITC, or the Commission) routinely monitor trade developments in all natural resource, agricultural, and manufacturing industries and in the services sector.
+In this way, they enable the Commission to better anticipate and address issues of concern in its various roles under U.S. trade statutes.
+Monitoring trade at the level of industry/commodity sectors and subsectors is a facet of the research and analysis undertaken by the Office of Industries as part of its responsibility to provide advice and technical information on industry and trade issues.

 On August 27, 1993, on its own motion and pursuant to section 332(b) of the Tariff Act of 1930 (19 U.S.C.
-1332(b)), the U.S. International Trade Commission instituted investigation No. 332-345, Annual Reports on U.S. Trade Shifts in Selected Industries.
-The report format was developed by the Commission in response to Congressional interest in establishing a systematic means of examining and reporting on the significance of major trade shifts, by product and with leading U.S. trade partners in all natural-resource, agricultural, and manufacturing industries.
+1332(b)), the U.S. International Trade Commission instituted investigation no. 332-345, Annual Reports on U.S. Trade Shifts in Selected Industries.
+The report format was developed by the Commission in response to congressional interest in establishing a systematic means of examining and reporting on the significance of major trade shifts, by product and with leading U.S. trade partners, in natural resource, agricultural, and manufacturing industries.

 On December 20, 1994, the Commission on its own motion expanded the scope of this study to include selected service industries, thus providing more comprehensive coverage of U.S. trade performance and overall economic competitiveness.
 Under the expanded scope, the Commission publishes two separate reports annually: Shifts in U.S. Merchandise Trade and Recent Trends in U.S. Services Trade.

-A general sector overview is presented for each of the ten sectors, identifying significant shifts in merchandise trade within the sector.
+A general sector overview is presented for each of the 10 sectors, identifying significant shifts in merchandise trade within the sector.
 In most cases, significant shifts in specific industry groups or subgroups are also identified.
-A statistical summary table of industry groups or subgroups is included in each sector analysis chapter, showing absolute and percent changes in a year-to-year comparison for the previous and current years.
+A statistical summary table of industry groups or subgroups is included in each sector analysis chapter, showing absolute and percentage changes in a year-to-year comparison for the previous and current years.